maxwellevin/maxwellevin.github.io/_projects/sortinghat.md

 ![](/images/projects/sortinghat/athlete_chart.png)

-Visit the <a href="https://github.com/1800Blarbo/SortingHat.org">github repo</a> for the new SortingHat to read the documentation, browse the source code, or submit a pull request.
+Visit the [github repo]("https://github.com/1800Blarbo/SortingHat.org") for the new SortingHat to read the documentation, browse the source code, or submit a pull request.

-You can also visit <a href="http://www.sortinghat.org">www.sortinghat.org</a> to see SortingHat live!
+You can also visit [www.sortinghat.com]("http://www.sortinghat.org") to see SortingHat live!